How to Make Beer in 12 Easy Steps for Home Brew Beer and Homemade Brewing Recipes

 Do you know how to make beer?
 Home brew beer doesn't need to be difficult, nor does it have to be on the same scale as commercial beer brewing.
 With our easy beer making instructions and home brew beer recipes there should be no more mistakes.
 In 12 easy steps you too can soon be enjoying your own homemade beer.

 How to Make Beer?
 Take some barley, and just before it starts to sprout roast it to make a malt.
 Boil this with water to extract the starch, let it ferment, add some hops and Bob's your uncle!
 You have made some homemade beer!
-See our step-by-step beer instructions below on how to make beer at home, and then try our homemade beer recipes
+See our step-by-step beer instructions below on how to make beer at home, and then try our homemade beer recipes.

 HOW TO MAKE BEER AND BEER BREWING EQUIPMENT

 These days, if you want to learn how to make beer at home or on your homestead, you can buy beer brewing kits that come complete to make up your first batch.
-They are not too expensive and will give you all the equipment necessary to make your home brew beer. beer homebrewing kit
+They are not too expensive and will give you all the equipment necessary to make your home brew beer.a beer homebrewing kit

 * Fermenting Drum with Spigot